arungudelli/angularjswiki/content/en/fontawesome/fa-prescription-bottle.md

-## Animate Prescription Bottle icon with steps
+## Animate fa-prescription-bottle icon with steps
 While animating the font awesome icon,We can rotate fa-prescription-bottle icon in 8 steps instead of uniform rotation.

 To animate font awesome fa-prescription-bottle icon with 8 step rotation, use fa-pulse icon along with fa-spin class.